What Are Plug-In Solar Panels?

 | Dual-panel 600W | £399–£599 | The sweet spot for most households |

-| Dual-panel 800W | £499–£949 | Maximum output under the expected UK limit |
+| Dual-panel 800W | £499–£949 | Maximum output under the confirmed UK limit |

-| Battery-integrated system | £1,200–£2,500 | Households out during the day |
+| Battery-integrated system | £1,200–£2,500 | Households out during the day — but excluded from the plug-in route |

 Prices include panels, micro-inverter, mounting hardware, and plug cable.
 There is currently no VAT relief or grant for plug-in solar in the UK, though that may change as legalisation completes.
 Our full cost guide breaks down what drives the price differences and where it's safe to economise.